Responsible Gambling

 If you answered "yes" to even one of these questions, consider setting stricter limits on your gambling or speaking to a professional.
 If you answered "yes" to three or more, please contact one of the support services below.

-I test these at every casino I review — it's step 8 of my review process.
+We test these at every casino we review, it's step 8 of our review process.
 Here's what to look for and how to use them.

 Separate from deposit limits, these cap your net losses over a period.
 Even if you've deposited under your limit, the casino stops you from playing once losses hit the threshold.
-Not all casinos offer this — the ones that do earn extra points in my reviews.
+Not all casinos offer this; the ones that do earn extra points in our reviews.

 Periodic popups showing your session duration, total wagered, and net win/loss.
 Ontario-licensed casinos are required to offer these.
 When you see you've been playing for 3 hours and are down C$200, it's much harder to tell yourself "just five more minutes."